 6. Better Usability For Mobile Traffic

 Optimizing your website for mobile users is undoubtedly the most important thing and the best thing you can do for your online business.
 You will be surprised to know that mobile traffic has increased 222% in the last 7 years, and according to the latest data, more than 52% of users surf the internet from mobile devices.

 Why is this number increasing every year?
 Well, that is because mobile networks are getting faster, and so are smartphones.
 People are relying more on their mobile devices for mundane tasks such as searching, reading, viewing, and buying online.
 However, there is still a need for speed for serving mobile traffic when it comes to loading times.
 Mobile networks are still inconsistent and slow in many parts of the world, which can affect the performance of your website.

 How fast should your website load on a mobile device?
-As per Google, they expect the webpage to load in under 5 seconds on 3G and faster on 4G networks.
+Google expects the webpage to load in under 5 seconds on 3G and faster on 4G networks.
 The best way to test the performance of your mobile website is to use Google’s Speed Score Card tool.
 This tool allows you to run a test on different mobile networks, such as 3G and 4G.

 Besides telling the speed rating of your site for mobile traffic, the tool also helps you to fix the issues to improve the speed of your website further.

 Speeding up your website for mobile devices can directly impact your conversion, just like it does on the desktop version.
 Mobile phones are the future, and if your site is not fast enough, then you are not ready for it.